This post may contain affiliate links. Please read our disclosure.

 Achieving an A1c in the recommended range is, therefore, one of the most important things you can do to improve your long-term health when you live with diabetes.

-In fact, lowering your A1c too much may not be a good idea if it means that you increase how often you experience hypoglycemia (low blood sugar).
+In some cases, lowering your A1c too much may not be a good idea if it means that you increase how often you experience hypoglycemia (low blood sugar).

 I will explain why a measure known as “time-in-range” (TIR) is just as important as a low A1c later in this guide.